 Just as Ralph Schomp before her, Lisa’s fellow dealers in Colorado honor her with the Colorado “Time Quality Dealer of the Year” award and she places in the top five for the national award.
 As one of the pioneer women in the automobile business, she proves she has the innovative spirit and drive to be a success … and open the doors to women entering the industry in every capacity.

-Groundbreaking is held for two spacious new dealerships – one for Honda and one for MINI – on the Highlands Ranch property.
+Groundbreaking is held for two spacious new dealerships – one for Honda and one for MINI – on our Highlands Ranch property.
 The site is convenient for customers from all over the Front Range to reach via Santa Fe or C-470.
-And the facilities will be the most modern with outstanding customer amenities.
-They’ll be new facilities but the Schomp emphasis on customer satisfaction will be the same.
+Construction continues throughout 2015 as employees and passersby enjoy watching two of the most innovative dealerships in the country come to life.

-For the first time in Schomp Automotive’s history, we’re venturing out of the Denver Metro area and adding a new dealership and a new brand of automobile.
-Mercedes-Benz of Farmington will open in 2016 in the suburban Salt Lake City, Utah community of Farmington.
-We’re looking forward to importing the Schomp way of doing business, with all of the customer attention, integrity and excitement that we know how to deliver…and have been for four generations.
+For the first time in Schomp Automotive’s history, we’ve ventured out of the Denver Metro area, building a new dealership and representing a new brand of automobile.
+Mercedes-Benz of Farmington opened in 2016 in the suburban Salt Lake City, Utah community of Farmington.
+We successfully imported the Schomp way of doing business, with all of the customer attention, integrity and excitement that we know how to deliver…and have been for four generations.

 2018 - The Future